Matrix030/dotfiles/after_installation.md

 ##change shell if you accidentally pressed no which installation:
 chsh -s $(which zsh)

+uncomment the shell comment in the kitty.conf file here
 #for bluetooth
 sudo pacman -S blueman bluez bluez-utils